Candle Care, Room Spray, Diffuser & Essential Oil Information

 Can I reuse my candle jar?

-Absolutely — just follow the cleaning tips above.
-But please do not refill it with wax for safety reasons.
+Absolutely, just follow the cleaning tips above.
+Please don't refill it with wax though, for safety reasons.

 Can I use the room spray on fabric?